top of page

 WaldoMill_063.jpg

-Lumber Prices are Expected to Remain Above Historical Averages Due to Growing Lumber Demand and Constrained Supply
+Lumber Prices are Expected to Remain Above Historical Averages

 North American Lumber Demand VS Capacity (BBF) with Lumber Prices